Golden serpent guardian of Ukhu Pacha, the Lower World of healing

 Soul Retrieval

 Soul Retrieval addresses the fragmentation that happens under sustained pressure, loss, or violation.
 Parts of self – qualities, capacities, ways of being – split off and remain behind at the moment of impact.
 For people with this primary expression, the sense of incompleteness is not metaphor.
 There is a persistent felt absence: something that used to be present and is not now, something that belongs to them and has not come back.
-The work is the deliberate recovery of those parts – not through insight alone, but through something that functions more like retrieval than understanding.
+The work is the deliberate recovery of those parts.
+Recognition does not come through insight alone – it comes through something that functions more like retrieval.
 Named paths in this expression include The Soul Midwife, The Between Worlds Walker, and The Obsidian Mirror.

 Core Focus